pletcher/logos-sophokleios/README.md

 - Named-entity recognition from Neil Smith and Chris Blackwell
 - Mobile/responsive layout optimizations
 - Global find-and-replace
-- Exemplar diffing (where in the pipeline?)
+- Version diffing (where in the pipeline?)
 - Need to support uploading multiple docxs
 - Show that so-and-so modified a text (important scholarly principle)
 - Different approaches for translations, editions, and commentaries